 Sorting out your joint bank accounts

-- Working out how you will pay bills that are currently being paid from your joint account.
-It may be that you agree to continue paying certain bills (such as your rent or mortgage).
+- working out how you will pay bills that are currently being paid from your joint account.
+It might be that you agree to continue paying certain bills (such as your rent or mortgage).

 England and Wales